slidingsoul/yt-to-mp3/README.md

 The core configuration file for the extension.
 It defines:
 - Extension name and version
 - Required permissions
-- Which pages the script should run on (YouTube watch pages)

 ### ⚙️ `content.js`
 The main script that runs automatically on YouTube video pages.
 It: